1-Platform/one-platform/packages/documentation-spa/blog/2021-03-10-state-of-one-platform-feb-2021.md

    <td>
 <ul>

-<li>Revamped Feedback SPA & Service are deployed on QA & Stage and are being tested.
+<li>Revamped Feedback SPA & Service are deployed on QA & Stage and are being tested.</li>

-<li>Notifications Microservice is completed, Notifications SPA designs in progress.
+<li>Notifications Microservice is completed, Notifications SPA designs in progress.</li>

-<li>User Groups rover integration - Not started
+<li>User Groups rover integration - Not started</li>

-<li>Change Home Service schema into Developer Console schema
+<li>Change Home Service schema into Developer Console schema</li>

-<li>Developer console API developed
+<li>Developer console API developed</li>

 <li>List of use cases & status for polishing microservices & SPAs is, as in the table below.
 </li>